unixpickle/gogui/README.md

 Major TODOs:

+ * Change model to be based on the event loop.
  * Map keyboard events to match JavaScript keycodes.
- * Change the way arguments are passed to the canvas

 The following canvas features should be added: